Holiday inspiration currently loading...

 Your accommodation in Glasgow

-A prestige property with a prestige address, your hotel is fashioned from Georgian townhouses overlooking a private garden square.
+A prestige property with a prestige address, your five-star hotel is fashioned from Georgian townhouses overlooking a private garden square.
 Today, its 19th century blueprint has been updated with 21st century modern chic – and there’s a recently revamped luxury spa too.

 Day two – from castle stones to standing stones